cvetomir-todorov/Workflow/README.md

 # Introduction

 * Documents a development workflow
-* A general initial workflow which can be used as a base in a new team/organization
+* This is just a general initial workflow focused on .NET development with a number of general technologies/concepts included as well
-* Each team/organization workflow is different and there is no one-size-fits-all
+* Since each team/organization workflow is different and there is no one-size-fits-all, this can be used as a base/skeleton and adjusted/populated to your specific needs

 # Contents